l30nard0/mif/doc/readme.txt

 explicit PvDs may appear in a single RA, each within a different PvD container option, as long as they are labeled with different PvD identifiers.
-Implicit PvD is just another name for top-level NDP options placed outside the PvD container option, as in regular non-PvD-aware router advertisements.
+Implicit PvD is just another name for top-level NDP options placed outside the PvD container option, as in regular PvD unaware router advertisements.
 Since implicit PvDs are not labeled with PvD identifier, MIF-pvdman automatically generates an identifier for internal use and configures the implicit PvD on the host in the same way as if it was the explicit one.
 Only one implicit PvD is allowed per RA.